 Type 2 diabetes is also a lot more common than type 1.
-Unfortunately, half of the people who have it, aren’t diagnosed.
+Unfortunately, many people who have it, aren’t diagnosed.
 This is because they don’t recognize the symptoms or may attribute them to other conditions.
 Plus, some symptoms of type 2 diabetes may not show up for years and years.

 Risk factors for diabetes

 There is no way to predict whether you will get type 1 diabetes.
 Since type 2 diabetes often occurs before any symptoms are displayed, it is important to understand whether you are at high risk for the condition.
 If you know diabetes is a risk, you can discuss a plan of action with your healthcare professional to stay alert for warning signs.

 People at high risk for type 2 diabetes include:

 - Individuals with close family members with the condition.